Cookbook reviews: Rick Stein's Secret France

 It’s a wet, cold, late afternoon in the middle of January.
 It’s nearly dark outside and snow is forecast for the next few days.
 You’ve got a cold, you’re tired and feeling pretty rubbish.
 Only one thing can help – seafood gratin with caramelised apples.
 Seriously, it really is that good.

 However, what we do end up with are some very good recipes.
-We begin with a simple Mussels dish that doesn’t sound much, but having cooked it myself is actually a very enjoyable dish.
+We begin with a simple mussels dish that doesn’t sound much, but having cooked it myself is actually a very enjoyable dish.

 The Mussels with poulette sauce is another immensely enjoyable, and uncomplicated, recipe.